JosephBARBIERDARNAL/autoSHARE/docs/about.md

 ***

 ## Motivation
+***

-We (autoSHARE's developers) believe that SHARE contains a wealth of information that can be used to answer a wide range of research/policy/clinical questions.
+We (autoSHARE's developers) believe that [SHARE](https://share-eric.eu/) contains a **wealth of information** that can be used to answer a wide range of research/policy/clinical questions.
 However, we also believe that the complexity of SHARE data can be a barrier for many potential users.

-This is why we developed **autoSHARE**.
-We also believe that technical problems should not restrein the use of SHARE data, and that technology makes science more efficient, transparent and reproducible.
+This is why we developed **autoSHARE**, a web application that simplifies data analysis in SHARE.
+We also believe that technical problems should not restrein the use of SHARE data, and that technology can make science more efficient, transparent and reproducible.

 ## What autoSHARE does
+***

 autoSHARE provides a user-friendly interface to manipulate, clean and analyze SHARE data.
 It is designed to make reproducible research easier, and to facilitate the use of SHARE data for a wide range of users.

 This project is a PoC (Proof of Concept) and is still in development.
 Our goal is to create a tool able to:

-- Load SHARE data, for one or multiple waves
+- Load SHARE data, for one or multiple waves ✅
-- Clean and harmonize SHARE data
+- Clean and harmonize SHARE data ✅
-- Manage missing values with different methods
+- Manage missing values with different methods ✅
-- Manage outliers with different methods
+- Manage outliers with different methods ✅
-- Visualize data with interactive widgets
+- Visualize data with interactive widgets ❌
-- Perform statistical modeling
+- Perform statistical modeling ❌
-- Save, export and share results easily
+- Save, export and share results easily ❌

 ## How autoSHARE works
+***

 autoSHARE uses the `streamlit` library for the user interface, and other Python packages that you can find [here](https://github.com/JosephBARBIERDARNAL/autoSHARE/blob/main/requirements.txt).

-A more in-depth explanation of the code can be found [on the main page](index.md).
+A more in-depth explanation of the code can be found [on the source directory](source/index.md).

 ## Code
+***

 The entire source code is available on [GitHub](https://github.com/JosephBARBIERDARNAL/autoSHARE).
 Contributions, bug reports, feature requests and feedback are welcome.